jeffreypalermo/devopsbook/00-outline.md

     * DevOps - High level overview
       * Industry state of the art: Phoenix project, DevOps Handbook, Accelerate, state of devops report
       * DevOps environment architecture overview (diagram) w/ quick overview of the process
-## Required Tools and Downloads
+2. Zero to Azure in 60 Minutes (adapted existing content)
+    * content adapted from other docs
+3. The Professional-Grade DevOps Environment
+    * Context of quality and productivity problems common in the industry
+    * Methodologies that have contributed to the current state of the art
+    * Sample app intro (ASP.NET Core & SQL database)
       * Azure subscription
       * Rules of thumb for how to set it up, level of isolation, etc. Security, network config
        * Visual Studio 2017
          * Options and why to choose Enterprise subscription
          * What types of add-ins to consider and encouraging to use the extension marketplace
        * SQL Server Express 2017
          * What benefits come from SQL Developer edition vs. express
          * How to set up SQL Express for development including TCP/IP network enablement
        * Azure DevOps Service organization
          * Setting up the organization and a project for working thro8ugh this book
          * Navigating the process templates
          * Naming projects, git repositories
          * Creating your board and hiding things until you need them
          * Encouragement about the marketplace and some interesting extensions
-## The Basic .Net DevOps Environment
-    * Context of quality and productivity problems common in the industry
-    * Methodologies that have contributed to the current state of the art
-    * Sample app intro (ASP.NET Core & SQL database)
     * Fundamental requirements of a modern development environment (overview)
         - Tracking work
         - Tracking code